Tim275/K8s-ElasticAI-Monitor/genai/readme.md

 docker exec -it ollama ollama run mistral

-docker exec -it ollama ollama run mixtral # Muita CPU
+docker exec -it ollama ollama run mixtral # if > 27 gb. only for LAAARGE instances
-# Error: model requires more system memory (27.7 GiB) than is available (14.3 GiB)

 docker exec -it ollama ollama run gemma # Google 2b